The Sigma-8 Tension is a Drag: A coincidence of time and amplitude

 where $a$ is the scale factor, $\psi$ is the gravitational potential, $'$ denotes a derivative with respect to conformal time, and $c_{s,{\rm DE}}\equiv1$ and $w_{\rm DE}$ are the DE sound speed and equation-of-state parameter.
 We parametrize $\Gamma_{\rm DMDE}(a)$ and $R$ as~\cite{Simpson:2010vh,Asghari:2019qld}

 with $\bar{\rho}_i$ the mean proper energy densities of DM and DE.
-To gain some insight on the impact of this interaction, we illustrate the effect of the drag term on the matter power spectrum in Fig. \ref{fig:pk} (setting the parameters to the best-fit values extracted from our analyses).
+The scaling of the interaction rate follows from assuming a time-independent coupling constant between the 4-velocity of DM and DE at the level of the equation of motions \cite{Asghari:2019qld}.
+To gain some insight on the impact of this interaction, we illustrate the effect of the drag term on the matter power spectrum in Fig. \ref{fig:pk} (setting the parameters to the best-fit values extracted from our analyses with\footnote{We find that the scales below which the suppression occurs are rather sensitive to the value of $w_{\rm DE}$ due to the divergence in the equation for the DE bulk velocity.
+However, the amplitude of the suppression, which is what matters most when computing $S_8$, is largely unaffected by the exact value of $w_{\rm DE}$.} free $w_{\rm DE}$).
 The drag between DM and DE suppresses the matter power spectrum on scales that are within the horizon once the interaction becomes sizable.
 The suppression with respect to $\Lambda$CDM grows with time.

 The most general setup involves a free DE equation of state parameter $w_{\rm DE}$, so $w_{\rm DE}$ and $\Gamma_{\rm DMDE}$ are the additional parameters of this model.
-Nonetheless, we have found that type-Ia supernovae (SNeIa) and baryon acoustic oscillations (BAOs) constrain $w_{\rm DE}\simeq -1$ without affecting the ability of the model to resolve the $S_8$-tension.
-Therefore, we set $w_{\rm DE}$ to be infinitesimally higher than $-1$ for our fiducial scenario, leaving $\Gamma_{\rm DMDE}$ as our only extra parameter with respect to $\Lambda$CDM.
+However, type-Ia supernovae (SNeIa) and baryon acoustic oscillations (BAOs) constrain $w_{\rm DE}\simeq -1$ \cite{Planck:2018vyg,Brout:2022vxf,Simon:2022csv}.
+We therefore start by considering a fiducial scenario where we set $w_{\rm DE}=-0.98$ (i.e. satisfying current constraints), leaving $\Gamma_{\rm DMDE}$ as our only extra parameter with respect to $\Lambda$CDM.
+We will later show that leaving $w_{\rm DE}$ free only has a minor impact on our conclusions.